hloucks/FCS-WDL/README.md

 ## Notes
-- This workflow is hard coded for human assemblies as of 6/13/23, I'm planning on adding an option of other taxa but haven't yet
+- This workflow is hard coded for human assemblies
 - As of 6/13/23 there is an issue with the output of FCS-adapter being labeled as .gz but not gzipped, which you can see reflected in this workflow.
 If FCS adapter updates this it will need to be updated
 - The naming convention of the outfiles often includes ".fa" due to the naming convention of the FCS GX screen